KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

  - Click "Enable"
  - To the top-left, click on "Credentials" button.
  - At the top, click "+ Create Credentials"
- - From the drop-down, click "API Key"
+ - From the drop-down, click "API Key".
- - Copy and save generated API key in a secure place, then  click close button
+ - Copy and save generated API key in a secure place, then  click close button.
  - Then click on "Enable APIs & Service" to the left.
  - Then, click on "Custom Search API" below.
  - To your mid-right, under (Explore), click "TRY IN API EXPLORER".
 This take you to a new window.
- - Click on "Get A KEY"
+ - Click on "Get A KEY".
- - An "Enable Custom Search API" title appears, click on the drop-down (Select or Create Project)
+ - An "Enable Custom Search API" title appears, click on the drop-down (Select or Create Project).
- - Pick the name of the project you created in step 4 above (My Google Search API 2)
+ - Pick the name of the project you created in step 4 above (My Google Search API 2).
- - Click NEXT
+ - Click NEXT.
  - Click on "SHOW KEY"
  - Copy API Key  to secure place.
-The same API as the first API
+The same API as the first API.
- - Click DONE
+ - Click DONE.
-Back on The Programmable Search Engine
+Back on The Programmable Search Engine.
  - Click on the highlighted "Control Panel".
-A new window appears ( Create a new search engine)
+A new window appears ( Create a new search engine).
- - Field (Name Your Search Engine) : "Business Insight"
+ - Field (Name Your Search Engine) : "Business Insight".
- - Field (What to search) : "Search the entire web"
+ - Field (What to search) : "Search the entire web".
- - Field (Search Setting) : Check "Image Search" and "Safe Search"
+ - Field (Search Setting) : Check "Image Search" and "Safe Search".
- - Click "Create"
+ - Click "Create".
 ##### Your New Search Engine has been created .
-Copy the Search Engine ID
+Copy the Search Engine ID.

-##### Use this Code Snippet as your Google CSE JSON API call
+##### Use this Code Snippet as your Google CSE JSON API call.

 - https://www.googleapis.com/customsearch/v1?key=YOUR_API_KEY&cx=YOUR_SEARCH_ENGINE_ID&q=SEARCH_QUERY&searchType=image

-##### Where
+##### Where.
 - Customize Google URL for your CSE = (https://www.googleapis.com/customsearch/v1)
 - Key Or API Key = YOUR_API_KEY
 - cx = YOUR_SEARCH_ENGINE_ID